sparcityeu/SparseBase/docs/pages/getting_started/usage.md

 In the commands below replace 0.1.5 with the version of SparseBase you installed.
 ```

-If you installed SparseBase to the default system directory, use the following the command in your `CMakeLists.txt` file to add the library to your project:
+If you installed SparseBase to the default system directory, use the following command in your `CMakeLists.txt` file to add the library to your project:
 ```cmake
 find_package(sparsebase 0.1.5 REQUIRED)
 ```